A Globally Convergent Method for Computing B-stationary Points of Mathematical Programs with Equilibrium Constraints: Preliminaries

 \begin{mydefinition}[Stationarity concepts for {\MPECs}] For a feasible point $x^* \in \Omega$, we distinguish the following stationarity concepts. \begin{itemize} \item Weak stationarity (W-stationarity) \cite{Scheel2000}: A point $x^*$ is called W-stationary if the corresponding {TNLP$(x^*)$}~\eqref{eq:tnlp} admits the satisfaction of the KKT conditions, i.e., there exist Lagrange multipliers $\mu^*,\nu^*$ and $\xi^*$ such that:

-\item Strong stationarity (S-stationarity) \cite{Scheel2000}: A point $x^*$ is called S-stationary if it is weakly stationary and $\nu^*_i \geq 0, \xi^*_i \geq0$ for all $i \in \I_{00}(x^*)$. \item Clarke stationarity (C-stationarity) \cite{Scheel2000}: A point $x^*$ is called C-stationary if it is weakly stationary and $\nu^*_i\xi^*_i \geq0$ for all $i \in \I_{00}(x^*)$. \item Mordukhovich stationarity (M-stationarity) \cite{Outrata1999}: A point $x^*$ is called M-stationary if it is weakly stationary and if either $\nu^*_i >0$ and $\xi^*_i >0$ or $\nu^*_i\xi^*_i =0$ for all $i \in \I_{00}(x^*)$. \item Abadie stationarity (A-stationarity) \cite{Flegel2005a}: A point $x^*$ is called A-stationary if it is weakly stationary and $\nu^*_i \geq 0$ or $\xi^*_i \geq0$ for all $i \in \I_{00}(x^*)$. \end{itemize} \end{mydefinition} We note that if $\I_{00} = \emptyset$, then all stationarity concepts are identical and collapse to the concept of S-stationarity.
+\item Strong stationarity (S-stationarity) \cite{Scheel2000}: A point $x^*$ is called S-stationary if it is weakly stationary and $\nu^*_i \geq 0, \xi^*_i \geq0$ for all $i \in \I_{00}(x^*)$. \item Clarke stationarity (C-stationarity) \cite{Scheel2000}: A point $x^*$ is called C-stationary if it is weakly stationary and $\nu^*_i\xi^*_i \geq0$ for all $i \in \I_{00}(x^*)$. \item Mordukhovich stationarity (M-stationarity) \cite{Outrata1999}: A point $x^*$ is called M-stationary if it is weakly stationary and if either $\nu^*_i >0$ and $\xi^*_i >0$ or $\nu^*_i\xi^*_i =0$ for all $i \in \I_{00}(x^*)$. \item Abadie stationarity (A-stationarity) \cite{Flegel2005a}: A point $x^*$ is called A-stationary if it is weakly stationary and $\nu^*_i \geq 0$ or $\xi^*_i \geq0$ for all $i \in \I_{00}(x^*)$. \end{itemize} \end{mydefinition} Note that, if $\I_{00} = \emptyset$, then all stationarity concepts are identical and collapse to the concept of S-stationarity.
 From the definitions it follows that S-stationarity is the most restrictive since it has the tightest condition in the multipliers $\nu^*_i, \xi^*_i, i \in \I_{00}(x^*)$.
-Weaker stationarity concepts, ordered by strength, are M, C, A, and W, with the stronger ones implying the weaker ones. {The relationship between multiplier-based stationarity (Def.~\ref{def:mpec_stationarity}) and B-stationarity (Def.~\ref{def:b_stationarity}) is established in the following theorem.} \begin{mytheorem}(\cite[Theorem 4]{Scheel2000}) If $x^*$ is an S-stationary point of the {\MPEC}~\eqref{eq:mpec}, then it is also B-stationary.
-If, in addition, the {\MPEC}-LICQ holds, then every B-stationary point is S-stationary. \end{mytheorem}
+Weaker stationarity concepts, ordered by strength, are M, C, A, and W, with the stronger ones implying the weaker ones.